zuplo/docs/blog/2023-08-08-open-source-release/index.md

 image: https://og-image.zuplo.com/?text=Announcing%20our%20Open-Source%20React%20Component!
 ---

+> _Zuplo helps you ship great APIs from day one.
+Startups and big enterprises
+> ship API authentication, rate limiting, and developer documentation with
+> amazing DX, using our serverless API Gateway deployed at the edge.
+You can
+> start free at [zuplo.com](http://zuplo.com) and ship an API in minutes._

 Day 2 of API Key Week at Zuplo comes with our first open-source release.
 At Zuplo, we use a lot and sponsor and lot of open-source and we are glad to announce our first open-source project, an NPM package for adding an API Key